discourse/discourse/docs/DEVELOPMENT-OSX-NATIVE.md

-# Developing under OS X Without Vagrant
+# Developing under OS X

 These instructions assume you have read and understood the **[Discourse Advanced Developer Install Guide](DEVELOPER-ADVANCED.md)**.